Who are we?

-Grace Blue Partnership operates globally without borders, and consultants in all markets will have access to the data we hold in order to ensure global searches are truly global.
+Grace Blue operates globally without borders, and consultants in all markets will have access to the data we hold in order to ensure global searches are truly global.

-We will never share confidential information that you have shared with us outside our organisation without your explicit consent (except for purely operational reasons where we may share your data with our database supplier, and contractors performing specific roles within our broader staffing complement, such as those supplying freelance research and consulting services.)
+We will never share confidential information that you have shared with us outside our organization without your explicit consent (except for purely operational reasons where we may share your data with our database supplier, and contractors performing specific roles within our broader staffing complement, such as those supplying freelance research and consulting services.)

 What legal basis do we have for using your information?

-We carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests, before we go ahead with such processing.
+We carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests before we go ahead with such processing.
 We keep a record of these balancing tests.
 You have a right to and can find out more about the information in these balancing tests by contacting us using the details below.

 If you are shortlisted as a candidate or if you are coached by us, then this may involve the processing of more detailed personal data including sensitive data such as health information that you or others provide about you.
 In that case, we always ask for your explicit consent before undertaking such processing.